fatemehsrz/Ego-network_Embedding/README.md

 [Google+](https://snap.stanford.edu/data/egonets-Gplus.html) <br />

 # Introduction

+An ego-network organizes the social relationships between an individual (ego) and others (alters) into different groups (social circles).
 In this study, we want to predict social circle for a new alter added to the ego-network.<br />

 1) Each alter belongs to one or more circles.
 Therefore, we need a multi-label classifier.
 We use a Feed Forward NN classifier.<br />